chenhaoy1/EnemyUnknown-Battlegrounds/docs/final.md

 <img src="Pseudocode1.jpg" width="50%">
 <img src="8.png" width="50%">
 </div>
+From the picture draw above, we use the tangent calculated by the agent position and the enemy's postion to detect the nearby enemies.
+In the circle with radius 2, the agent can attack to kill a pig to increase its health points, and the reward is ().
+The agent can also detect the enemies in the circle with radius 8.
+There are 8 different areas which seperated by tangent.
+In these areas, the agent can try to escape from the enemies as far as possible with a reward ().

 First of all, the agent with its current state will get a list of possible actions and choose a move by implementing ε-Greedy Policy.
 Instead, The agent returns a random action with probability eps, but with (1-eps) it picks the action with the highest Q-value.
 The code below perform the above description.

 <img src="1.jpg" width="50%">